Harsh01709/carpool-location-svc/README.md

 # Carpool Location Service

-This project provides a service for updating and managing users' real-time location data for a carpool application.
+This project provides a service for updating and managing users' real-time location data for a car-pooling application.
 It periodically updates the user's location every 5 seconds and stores it in a MongoDB database.

 ## Features
 - Periodic location updates using geolocation data.